UniQHW/OptoGlitch/README.md

 Parse time: 05:31 min

 Once again, the accuracy and time rises.
-Obviously an LED only a fixed ammount of time to fully change its brightness.
+Obviously an LED only a fixed amount of time to fully change its brightness.
 As a result, it is isn't recommended to set this property to values above 10ms, as no notable improvements should be visible.

 Utilizing both properties will clearly yield the best results, if those are desired: